garimasikka/HackAI/README.md

 ### 1. Navigate to the Main Page
 Here, the page provides following information regarding the products.
 - Subscribed Products: a user can opt for a subscription service where he/she can select a few products to be bought automatically after a fixed interval eg. every month, week, etc. The page shows products subscribed by the user.
-- Recommended Products: the page isplays recommended products based on past history.
+- Recommended Products: the page displays recommended products based on past history.
 For a new user, it shows recommendations using star rating.
 ### 2. Navigate to any Product Page
 When you navigate to a product page, you'll find the following features: